beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 > ![Jersey Model](jersey_model.png)

 #### Statement
 > As of right now, our code coverage has significantly met our expectations.
-The only downside as of right now is that our Controller tier has not
-> been entirely tested because of refactoring.
-Prior to refactoring, we were having a lot of issues with a new Customer being created.
-It kept on
-> running into the error that it was creating a null object, saying that createNewCustomer() method wasn’t working and returning null because of our > null case.
-But after a lot of troubleshooting, there are a lot of areas where the issue couldve come from e.g.  the cart and or customer not
-> created properly or something else.
-It was an anomaly because our tests all passed in insomnia and in the unit testing, so we weren’t sure how it
-> kept on creating a null object instead of a customer.
-This confused us thoroughly so we started over by getting rid of the Cart class completely
-> and using an ArrayList of Jerseys to represent the Cart in the Customer.
+The controller tier has been tested and the Customer Controller was the only
+> main class that lacked code coverage.
+Everything else was almost perfect.
+Check over these classes and refactoring our code has led to us solving our
+> previous problems we had with Customer and how to manage their cart.